When you or your dependent turns age 65 you are required to enroll in Medicare. Learn more about Medicare and what you have to do.

 Medicare Part C, also known as Medicare Advantage plans, generally includes Parts A, B, and D. All Medicare Advantage plans include additional benefits.
 These plans manage all the paperwork for claims with Medicare.
 There is a premium for most Medicare Advantage plans.

-As a PEBB retiree, you can enroll in a PEBB Medicare Advantage plan.
+As a PEBB retiree, you and your dependents can enroll in a PEBB Medicare Advantage plan.
 The PEBB Program offers several Medicare Advantage with Part D plans.
-You also have the option of purchasing a Medicare Advantage plan from a private insurance company.
+You or a dependent also have the option of purchasing a Medicare Advantage plan from a private insurance company.
 If you choose to purchase a private plan, you may lose your right to enroll in PEBB retiree insurance coverage.

 Learn more about these plans under What are my medical plan options?